egil/TimeProviderExtensions/README.md

 it becomes hard to create tests that runs fast and predictably.

-The idea is to replace the use of e.g. `Task.Delay` with an abstraction, the `ITimeScheduler`, that in production is represented by the `TimeScheduler`, that just uses the real `Task.Delay`.
+The idea is to replace the use of e.g. `Task.Delay` with an abstraction, the `ITimeScheduler`, that in production is represented by the `DefaultScheduler`, that just uses the real `Task.Delay`.
 During testing it is now possible to pass in `TestScheduler`, that allows the test to control the progress of time, making it possible to skip ahead, e.g. 10 minutes, and also pause time, leading to fast and predictable tests.